elegant-scipy/elegant-scipy/markdown/ch1.markdown

 binned_boxplot(x=log_gene_lengths, y=mean_log_counts)
 ```

+We can see a positive relationship between the length of a gene and the counts!

 ### Normalizing over samples and genes: RPKM

 One of the simplest normalization methods for RNAseq data is RPKM: reads per
 kilobase transcript per million reads.
+RPKM puts together the ideas of normalising by sample and by gene.
-This means we are normalizing for both the library size (the sum of each column)
+When we calculate RPKM, we are normalizing for both the library size (the sum of each column)
 and the gene length.

+Working through how RPKM is derived:

 Let's say:
 C = Number of reads mapped to a gene